The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Cls.md

-> [!NOTE]
-            Class names are case-insensitive in PHP, and this is reflected in this function.
-Aliases created by [[Cls#alias()]] are declared in lowercase.
-This means that for a class MyClass, the [[Cls#alias('MyClass', 'MyClassAlias')]] call will declare a new class alias named myclassalias.

 ### ### Creates an alias for a class

 _Creates an alias named alias based on the user-defined class.
 The aliased class is exactly the same as the